razzzu/reinforcement-learning-project/README.md

 ## Reinforcement Learning Turtorial

-If you are new to Reinforcement learning or OpenAI Gym check out the (./rl_openai_tutorial.ipynb) Notebook.
+If you are new to Reinforcement learning or OpenAI Gym check out the [Tutorial Notebook](./rl_openai_tutorial.ipynb) Notebook.

 All the notebooks should run on Google Colab.